chameleon-ai/webm-for-4chan/README.md

 This script just uses the python standard library and makes system calls to ffmpeg and ffprobe.\
 Make sure ffmpeg and ffprobe are accessible from your path, that's it.

+On Linux, I recommend adding an alias for easy access, something like this:\
+`alias webm-for-4chan="python /path/to/webm-for-4chan/webm_for_4chan.py"`

+On Windows, you can drag-and-drop the video onto a .bat file containing the following line:\
+`python C:\path\to\webm-for-4chan\webm_for_4chan.py "%~1"`

 ## Usage
 If the video is already clipped and ready to be converted, simply:\
 `python webm_for_4chan.py input.mp4`